The Hidden Cost of Reclassifying Transactions After the Close

 5) Forecast Noise

-If last month’s numbers keep getting revised, your models for runway and budgets won’t line up.
+If last month’s numbers keep getting revised, your models for runway and budgets won’t line up, which usually traces back to a close process that never fully settled into a reliable reporting cadence.
 Instead of focusing on forward-looking strategy, finance gets stuck explaining why last month’s numbers changed again.

 6) Multi-Entity and Consolidation Headaches